semond/blender-point-mapping/README.md

 ## How to use

-1. In a blender file, File > Append, select the .blend file from this repository.
+1. In Blender, File > Append, enter the .blend file from this repository, the “NodeTree”, and select “PointMapping”;
-2. In the node editor, Shift-A, Group, then PointMapping.
+2. in the node editor, Shift-A, Group, then PointMapping.

 There are also groups that to only rotation around the X, Y, or Z axis.